Abhiman1211/Omalegato/README.md

 # Omalegato
-This project is a landing page of a traveling website it was using html ,css ,js.
+This project is a landing page of a traveling website it was using html ,css and js.